memfault/interrupt/_posts/2020-09-29-september-2020-roundup.md

 ---
-title: "What we've been reading in September (and August)"
+title: "What we've been reading in September"
 author: tyler
 tags: [roundup]
 ---